Stained Mask

 It's 2021.

 After a year cooped up inside, a cautious freedom bloomed.
-We ventured out, masks a shield, a constant reminder to stay distant, to keep our neighbors safe.
-After all, in a world so fragile, every life mattered.
+We ventured out, masks as shields, a constant reminder to stay distant, to keep our neighbors safe.
+In a world so fragile, every life mattered.
 Every breath held the weight of caution.

 But the church, its pews and stained glass windows, seemed to disagree.
 The very idea of a mask, a symbol of protection for one another, was met with fervent opposition.
-It was a curious dissonance - the teachings of love thy neighbor set against this rejection of a simple act of care.
+A curious dissonance.
+The teachings of love thy neighbor set against the rejection of a simple act of care.

-This tension, this clash of values, was interesting, to say the least.
-I designed this interactive piece to juxtapose the classic beauty of stained glass, a predominant feature of the church, with the utilitarian form of a mask that it now steadfastly opposes.
+This piece juxtaposes the beauty of stained glass, one of the church's most enduring visual symbols, with the utilitarian form of a mask that it now steadfastly opposes.